The-Learning-And-Vision-Atelier-LAVA/SOF-VSR/README.md

 We use 10 scenes in the DAVIS-2017 test set including boxing, demolition, dive-in, dog-control, dolphins, kart-turn, ocean-birds, pole-vault, speed-skating and wings-trun.

 ## Test
 Currently, we release our code for testing.
-We provide the pretrained model for 4x SR. Note that we made some modifications to the original code and it should produce comparable or even better results.
+We provide the pretrained model for 4x SR on BI degradation model.
+Note that we made some modifications to the original code and it should produce comparable or even better results.

 - Run on CPU:
 ```bash